 Results: Start and finish times will be tracked and results will be posted on the web site following the event.
 Team times will be recorded at all Beehives.

-Team Captain Meeting: There will be a Captain meeting on August 2 at 2pm via Zoom.
+Team Captain Meeting: There will be a Captain meeting at the end of July via Zoom.
 All Team Captains will receive an email regarding the details.
 Only team captain (and one other team member) may attend due to limited space.